The Helping Foundation

 - Elderly care services

-- Youth programs aligned with Orthodox Jewish values
+- Youth programmes aligned with Orthodox Jewish values

 Grant Recipients

 The foundation maintains significant privacy regarding grant recipients.
-From 2013 through 2022, the charity did not disclose the identity of grant recipients in its accounts except those disclosed in the related parties section.
-Historical records show grants have been made to organizations such as Newmarston Ltd (which received £151,972, representing 100% of disclosed donations in one reporting year).
+The charity does not disclose the identity of grant recipients in its accounts except those disclosed in the related parties section.

 Ready to write a winning application for The Helping Foundation?